-- Projector bulb replacement is an ongoing budgetary consideration - The telephone handsets in the District are older and there is no supply of replacements for handsets that break down - The elementary classroom television sets are CRT or 'tubed' TV's.
-To replace a broken TV would mean purchasing a flat screen LCD TV, which would require a new wall mount bracket - The District currently utilizes Microsoft Office 2000.
+- Projector bulb replacement is an ongoing budgetary consideration - The telephone handsets in the District are older and there is no supply of replacements for handsets that break down - The District currently utilizes Microsoft Office 2000.
 The cost to upgrade to the latest version would cost approximately \$72,500.00 - Maintaining a 4 to 5 year computer replacement schedule requiring the District to purchase approximately 200 computers every year.
 This does not include the laptop mobile carts, which account for 5 additional labs in the HS and MMS